EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

   - Add a screenshot button.  three.js has a tutorial for this.
   - Represent Assns<> between objects somehow.
 Maybe highlight parents and children a different color?
 Turns out we're not creating any Assns<> on EMPHATIC anyway.
   - Use Object3D.userData to display a window of information about hovered objects.
 The magnet could display the magnetic field, or the SSDs could show a 2D view.
+  - Better camera controls?
+What do collaborators think of these OrbitControls?
+Would others like arrow key navigation, or is the camera good enough as is?
+    - My first instinct is that I want FPS video game controls.
+But I can't get the FPS camera options in THREE.js to focus on the scene.
+Someone should debug this l ater.
+    - Things I want to improve about the current camera controls:
+      - It's hard to focus on a point that's partway down the detector.
+Rotating the camera about that point breaks as soon as a zoom.

 ## Helpful links
 - GUI example: https://github.com/georgealways/lil-gui